akmorrow13/CompBIO_Seminar_2020/docs/tutorial/prerequisites.rst

 * `conda <https://docs.conda.io/en/latest/miniconda.html>`__*
 * python 3.6
 * git
+* a `TestPyPI <https://test.pypi.org/>`_ account.
+This is optional, but is required if you want upload a test package to TestPyPI.*

-*Conda is not required for this tutorial, but will make it easier to manage your project dependencies.
+* These requirements are optional, but will make it easier to follow along with the tutorial and manage your project.

 Creating a conda environment
 ----------------------------